Whether they use marijuana for recreational or medicinal purposes, people can develop withdrawal symptoms when they stop using it.

 - abdominal pain

 Marijuana is the name for dried extracts from the plant Cannabis sativa.
-This plant contains delta-9-tetrahydrocannabinol (THC), which is the substance that causes the psychoactive effects associated with marijuana use.
+This plant contains delta-9-tetrahydrocannabinol (THC), and terpenes, with THC contributing to the primary psychoactive effects associated with marijuana use.

-THC defines the potency of marijuana.
+THC defines the potency of marijuana, while terpenes define the aroma and flavor.
 The more THC the marijuana contains, the greater the effect of marijuana on the brain.

 Using marijuana regularly means that the brain and body get used to a regular supply of THC.
 When this supply is stopped, the body takes some time to adjust to not having it.
 This causes uncomfortable physical and psychological withdrawal symptoms.